-Please make sure to submit all forms by June 1st.
+Please make sure to submit all forms by May 15.
 Please connect with the Camping & Outdoor Leadership Office at 206 382 5009 or campinfo@ seattleymca.org with questions about this process.

-CHECK-IN AT COURSE START:
+CHECK-IN AT TRIP START:

 Check-in times are staggered the first morning of the the trip.
 The specific check-in time for each trip will be provided in the welcome email.
-Course officially begins with an opening circle.
-Families are asked to stay for the course start.
-Upon arrival participants will meet instructors, and have the opportunity to get any gear needed for their trip.
+Each trip begins with an opening circle for participants and families.
+Upon arrival, participants will meet instructors and receive all necessary gear needed for their trip.

 Participants should bring a sack lunch to eat before heading out into the field.
 Please contact us in advance if you need a lunch to be provided.
-No nut products please.
+No nut products, please.